MicrosoftDocs/power-automate-docs/articles/change-cloud-flow-owner.md

 ![Graphical user interface, application Description automatically generated](media/change-cloud-flow-owner/bc757289d2a3f7e6da27acf3d527cc90.png)

 >[!NOTE]
->This change is limited to solution flows.
-For changing the owner of a non-solution flow, the flow must be exported and imported by the new owner.
+>This change is limited to solution-aware flows.
+To change the owner of a non-solution-aware flow, the new owner must export, and then import the flow.

-Check out this [video](https://www.youtube.com/watch?v=K7_xWJvEPUc) to learn how to export and import as new owner.
+Check out this [video](https://www.youtube.com/watch?v=K7_xWJvEPUc) to learn how to export and import flows.

 ![Graphical user interface, application Description automatically generated](media/change-cloud-flow-owner/b8d02d26e97291e65373eb118158c77e.png)